The DSLReports speed test (gone)

 The error 24 pop-up message of DSLReports when you have switched to another tab

-In summary: when this speed test works, it works fine, however it takes a long time (over a minute) to complete the test.
-Hence this speed test is not recommended.
+In summary: when this speed test worked, it worked fine, however it toke a long time (over a minute) to complete the test.
+Hence this speed test was not recommended.

 How we tested